AndrewLevinson/data-structures/weekly-assignment-1/README.md

 }
 ```

-Basically, I'm forcing the code to `throw` an error and passing `i` to the `catch` block.
-Since each iteration of the loop is forced to error, the `catch` will run for every iteration of the loop regardless of the speed of the code inside the `catch` block.
-It doesn't stop JS from running asynchronously – however, it ensures each request is made.
+Basically, I'm forcing the `try` block to `throw` an error and passing `i` to the `catch` block.
+Since each iteration of the loop is **forced** to error, the `catch` will run for every iteration of the loop regardless of the speed of the request inside it.
+It doesn't stop JS from running asynchronously (it doesn't slow it down at all) **and** it ensures each request is made.

-_Also, I'm not sure of this but I believe it's as performant as possible because it will still asynchronously make all 10 requests as fast as the for loop runs without having to wait for each request to return.
-We can check this by logging out the pageNumber[i] for each request.
+_We can check this by logging out the pageNumber[i] for each request.
 It shows that the pages are not sequential_

 I'm not sure if this `try throw catch` solution is considered "hacky" or clever...but for now it works and I believe it's semantic AND performant.